 Pancreatic Cancer Treatment & Surgery

-- Whipple procedure (pancreaticoduodenectomy) – for removal of pancreatic head tumors.
-It also can include removal of the first part of the small intestine (duodenum), gallbladder and part of the bile duct
+- Whipple procedure (pancreaticoduodenectomy) – used to resect tumors located in the head of the pancreas.
+The first part of the small intestine (duodenum), gallbladder, part of the bile duct and nearby lymph nodes are typically removed as well.